'The Crown' Final Season to Feature Prince Charles' 2nd Royal Wedding

 The photo that accompanied the post shows a close-up shot of the service program for the royal wedding of "His Royal Highness, the Prince of Wales and Her Royal Highness, the Duchess of Cornwall."

+In present day, of course, Charles is now King Charles III while Camilla has received the title of Queen Camilla, following the September 2022 death of Queen Elizabeth II.

-Dominic West and Olivia Williams are set to reprise their roles as Prince Charles and Camilla, which they first played in season five.
-This final season is reportedly set to prominently include a storyline about the death of Princess Diana, and the aftermath of the tragedy, as well as the early romance of Prince William and Kate Middleton.
+Dominic West and Olivia Williams are set to reprise their roles as Prince Charles and Camilla in the Netflix royal drama, which they first played in season five.
+This final season is reportedly set to prominently include a storyline about the death of Charles' first wife, Princess Diana, and the aftermath of the tragedy, as well as the early romance of Prince William and Kate Middleton.

 Netflix released the first official photos from The Crown's final season back in April, which featured newcomers Ed McVey and Meg Bellamy, who will make their onscreen debuts as William and Kate in the forthcoming season.